KelvinShadewing/KyrodianLegends/wiki/ep1.md

 ## Gameplay Outline

 The game opens with the CF dropship landing on the beach of Gulsandur.
 After a brief cutscene with Midi and the penguins getting out and going over the mission, the player is given free reign to explore the ruins.

+Planned events/setpieces:

+* In the fire area, the geothermal generator can be shut down, disabling the freezer in the ice area and turning it into a water area.